gsudre/autodenovo/README.md

 ## Usage

+The one thing all arms will need is one .ped file for each trio.
+I like the convention FAMID_trioX.ped, and always making the trio with the affected child trio1.
+So, for example, 9005_trio1.ped and 9005_trio2.ped represent 4 people.
+The parents are the same in both pedigrees, and the child in 9005_trio1.ped is affected.
+For details on the .ped file, please see [this](http://csg.sph.umich.edu/abecasis/merlin/tour/input_files.html).
+All pedigree files should be headless.

 The SNP Chip pipeline can be run in paralle with the other two, but SNV and CNV need the files from GATK Best Practices pipeline.
 So, we'll start by running that.

 ### CNV and SNV arms